mohamed-amor1/palindrome/readme.md

 1. Clone this repository to your local machine.
 2. Open the `index.html` file in your web browser.

+## Deployment

+The Palindrome Checker app is deployed and accessible at: [https://palindrome-purplegem903.vercel.app/](https://palindrome-purplegem903.vercel.app/)

 ## Contributing

 Contributions are welcome!
 If you find any issues or want to enhance the application, feel free to submit a pull request.
 If you encounter any bugs or have suggestions for improvements, please open an issue.